-- Check the application for details on all required supporting documents.
+- Check the registration form for details on all required supporting documents.

-- Include payment with your application, if required.
+- Include payment with your registration, if required.

-- Registry of Joint Stock Companies issues your Certificate of Registration.
+- If you meet all the requirements, Registry of Joint Stock Companies issues a Certificate of Registration and Business Number.

 How long it takes

-It should take 1 to 2 weeks to get the Certificate of Registration.
-It can take longer if more information is needed or if your application hasn’t been filled in correctly.
+It should take 1 to 2 weeks to get the Certificate of Registration and Business Number.
+It can take longer if more information is needed or if your registration hasn’t been filled in correctly.